Vikas2004/practice/README.md

-# practice
-this is a practice repo.
+# This is a practice repo.

+Here are the few colors of the rainbow.

+Violet
+yellow
+blue
+red
+white
+black.